emkcloud/livewire-tweak/docs/contents/prefix-core.md

 ## Assets Prefix

 Through this feature, you can add a prefix to the standard path of Livewire assets.
-Use environment variables.

 ```ini
 LIVEWIRE_TWEAK_CORE_PREFIX_ENABLE=true